 Latex does describe the properties of the paint but is not an ingredient in the paint.

 The use of the term latex is shorthand to describe how malleable and flexible the paint is meant to be.

 It is why it is often used on areas that tend to expand or contract on the home, such as the expansion joints for example.

 Enamel is mostly used for interior paints but again does not contain any enamel.

-It is a descriptive term used to relate how the paint will be smooth and durable, just like enamel.
+It is a descriptive term that relates to how the paint will be smooth and durable, just like enamel.

 It is really a marketing term that gets you to imagine the paint being glossy, beautiful, and perfect for the interior of your home.

-This is important to remember because you may find paint products that claim to be both latex and enamel.
+This is important because you may find paint products that claim to be latex and enamel.